Models

 Metric Type Scale

-The metric scale model for font size is reverse-engineered from popular type scales found in major design systems.
-The widespread use of these type scales inspired me to extract and propose a model that generates font sizes as multiples of a scale unit, creating a consistent type scale that fits well within a type system.
+The metric type scale model is inspired by popular type scales found in major design systems.
+It generates font sizes as multiples of a step unit, creating a highly consistent type scale that excels in complex scenarios.

-size(n) = size(n-1) + step + a
+size(n) = size(n-1) + step-unit + a

-a = INT((n - 1)/mod-size) * step
+a = INT((n - 1)/mod-size) * step-unit

-size(n) = size(n-1) + (INT((n - 1)/mod-size) + 1) * unit
+size(n) = size(n-1) + (INT((n - 1)/mod-size) + 1) *

-size(n) = size(n-1) - unit
+size(n) = size(n-1) - step-unit